OlivierLD/raspberry-coffee/Project.Trunk/PlantWateringSystem/README.md

 #### June 2019: bonus
 If after watering, the humidity does not go up, that may mean that the tank is empty.
 In that case, you have the possibility to send an email to a list of recipients, telling them to do something about it.

+#### Aug 1, 2019
+The `setShutdownOptions` problem (in `RelayDriver.java`) is fixed.
+It made the pump go on when the process was killed.

 ### Flowchart